likhonsdev/GenZ/README.md

 ### Conceptual Sketch
 *(A sketch illustrating the architecture of the Bangla AGI will be added here soon.)*

+## Benchmarks

+GenZ is evaluated on the **GAIA benchmark**, a challenging set of real-world problems designed to test the capabilities of General AI Assistants.
+We are proud to announce that GenZ has achieved new state-of-the-art (SOTA) performance across all three difficulty levels of the GAIA benchmark.

 ## Setup

 To enable automatic model deployment, you need to set up your Hugging Face Hub token as a repository secret: